-"We will definitely be looking to put pressure on the Welsh government, particularly if it's shown that [culling badgers] is working in England."'No proof'
+"We will definitely be looking to put pressure on the Welsh government, particularly if it's shown that [culling badgers] is working in England."

 At the Royal Welsh Show last month, Wales' chief vet admitted the badger vaccination programme is expensive - at more than £600 per badger - and that there is no proof yet that vaccination works.

 Dr Christianne Glossop also announced a scheme to encourage farmers and other groups to contribute towards vaccinating badgers if the programme is extended beyond trials in Pembrokeshire, Carmarthenshire and Ceredigion.

 Wales' policy on tackling bovine TB has reversed over the past two years.